Racquell-G/tessera/README.md

 Day 14: Finally resolved the database link issue for Stripe.
 Now will look into any webhook failures while pursuing more work on the website.
 As of now I will work on customizing acceptable formats of payments.

 Day 15: Added an order details page for event organizers, that way the can see who is attending there events.
 I also finally got around to adding a functional search and filter for the home page.
 That way finding events on the platform is easier once there are more events taking up the page.
 I realized that navigation buttons were being shown even where there was a small amount of events displayed, this issue was resolved.

+Day 16: Mockups for a few of the new features are being developed in Figma, transitioning from the hand-drawn drafts to Figma to see how it will work.